BroadcomMFD-DevOps/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 The following example defines two processor groups, GROUP1 and GROUP2, and a list of directories to search for macros and COPY files, it also defines the _SYSPARM_ assembler parameter for GROUP1.
 Additionally, if the library `MACLIB/` does not exist in the workspace, the plugin does not report it as an error.

-The path `C:/common/**/maclib` contains the wildcard `**`, which matches any number of characters and directory separators.
-Path masks can also be specified using the wildcard `*`, which matches any number of characters but not directory separators, or using the wildcard `?`, which matches a single character but not a directory separator.
+The following wildcards can be used to locate libraries and/or programs as is shown in the path `C:/common/**/maclib`:
+- `?` -  Matches a single character but not a directory separator
+- `*` -  Matches a continuous sequence of characters but not a directory separator
+- `**` - Matches a continuous sequence of characters including directory separators

 The order of libraries selected by a path mask is arbitrary.
 We therefore recommend you ensure that macro names within these libraries are unique.

 ```
 {